matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/connect-to-matrixone-server.md

 MatrixOne supports the MySQL wire protocol, so you can use MySQL client drivers to connect from various languages.

 Currently, MatrixOne is only compatible with Oracle MySQL client.
-This means that some features might not work with MariaDB client.
+This means that some features might not work with MariaDB client or Percona client.

 ## **2. Connect to MatrixOne server**